GuenterQuast/mPIXdaq/README.md

 ## Data Analysis

 The analysis shown in this example is intentionally very simple and based on standard libraries and functions.
-Pixels are clustered with *scipy.cluster.DBSCAN* (Density-Based Spatial Clustering of Applications with Noise) in a very simple configuration.
+Pixels clustering is performed by finding connected regions in the pixel image with *skimage.measure.label*.
 The shape of the clusters is determined from the ratio of the smaller and the larger one of the two eigenvalues of the covariance matrix calculated from the *x* and *y* coordinates of the pixels in a cluster.